CDC says it's OK to get a Covid-19 vaccine alongside other vaccines - KTVZ

 California’s mask mandate, however, would remain in place at least “in the short run,” Newsom said at the time.

-Spokespersons for the governor’s office and California Department of Public Health did not respond to CNN requests for comment Wednesday.
+Spokespersons for the governor’s office and California Department of Public Health did not respond to CNN’s requests for comment Wednesday.

-About 52% of California’s population has had at least one dose of a Covid-19 vaccine, including 89% of those over age 65, according to CDC data.
-After a startling outbreak in December and January, the state has had a 7-day average of less than 2,000 new daily coronavirus cases for the past two weeks.
+About 52% of California’s population has had at least one dose of a Covid-19 vaccine, including 89% of those older than 65, according to CDC data.
+After a startling outbreak in December and January, the state has had a seven-day average of fewer than 2,000 new daily coronavirus cases for the past two weeks.

 ‘I can go out more instead of just staying home and doing nothing’

-Though the CDC had yet to fully sign off on vaccinating 12- to 15-year-olds, some locations began vaccinating the young teens on Tuesday.
+Though the CDC had yet to fully sign off on vaccinating 12- to 15-year-olds, some locations began vaccinating the age group Tuesday.

 Doctors already have the vaccine on hand, and the CDC’s approval is a foregone conclusion.
 This is an area of medical practice regulated by states, but because the vaccine is already authorized and in offices, there is little to stop medical professionals from exercising their own judgment.